 Note that each jump creates at most two paths of control through the code, such that the complexity of traversing the entire control-flow graph is linear in the size of the code.

-is not known until runtime, are an obstacle to proving validity in linear time -- any jump can be to any destination in the code, potentially requiring time quadratic in the size of code.
+Dynamic jumps, where the destination of a JUMP or JUMPI is not known until runtime, are an obstacle to proving validity in linear time -- any jump can be to any destination in the code, potentially requiring time quadratic in the size of code.
 For this reason we have two real choices.

 Define

-for the purposes of EOF Code Validation
+JUMPandJUMPIasINVALIDfor the purposes of EOF Code Validation

 Consider the simplest and most common case.